TrainFan1804/SimpleComp/README.md

 # antLexer
-This is the lexer for the "ant" language
+This is an simple lexer writen in java.